Azure/application-gateway-kubernetes-ingress/docs/features/appgw-ssl-certificate.md

   --cert-password "test"
 ```

-## Configure certificate from Key Vault to AppGw
+## Configure certificate from Azure Key Vault to AppGw
-To configfure certificate from key vault to Application Gateway, an user-assigned managed identity will need to be created and assigned to AppGw, the managed identity will need to have GET secret access to KeyVault.
+To configure a certificate from Azure Key Vault to Application Gateway, an user-assigned managed identity will need to be created and assigned to AppGw, the managed identity will need to have GET secret access to Azure Key Vault.

 ```bash
 # Configure your resources